SubtleSkills/guide/src/pages/html/attributes/a-href-attribute/index.md

 <a href="https://html.com/attributes/a-href/">more with a href attribute</a>

 ```
 ### In-page anchors

-Also it is possible to set an anchor to certain place of the page.
+It's also possible to set an anchor to certain place of the page.
 To do this you should first place a tab at location on the page with tag <a> and necessary attribute "name" with any keyword description in it, like this:

 ```html
 <a name="top"></a>